Thingvellir

 Discover what to see and how to visit Thingvellir, one of the highlights of the Golden Circle and one of Iceland's most important historical and geographical sites, thanks to its location between the North American and Eurasian tectonic plates.

 The most significant place in Icelandic history and one of the most important stops on the Golden Circle is Thingvellir National Park.
-It was here that in the year 930 the Alþingi, the world's oldest surviving parliament, was established, and after a thousand years it was made a national park in 1930.
-Then, on 17 June 1944, Thingvellir saw Iceland declare itself a republic.
+It was here that in the year 930 the Alþingi, the world's oldest surviving parliament, was established.
+A thousand years later, it was made a national park in 1930.
+Then, on 17th June 1944, Thingvellir saw Iceland declare itself a republic.

 In addition to its cultural and historical significance, Thingvellir is also home to unique natural landscapes.
 Its location in the rift valley between the North American and Eurasian tectonic plates and the great volcanic activity of the area means there are cracks and canyons throughout the region, some of which are filled with incredibly clear water.